brettkan/fantasy-football-drafter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Fantasy Football Draft Simulator

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Quickly and easily participate in a fantasy football draft with your friends, or practice your drafting skills in our mock draft simulator.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Our app provides a quick and easy way to set up your draft room and get your league up and running in minutes.
+We provide a simple interface that allows users to queue up and draft players, as well as quickly see players who have already been drafted by other teams.
+Our app allows for users to do an official draft with their league mates, as well as participate in mock drafts in order to practice for the real thing.

 ## Problem ##
   > Describe the problem your product solves.

+  Most fantasy football drafting applications are overly bloated.
+This product gives users a simple interface which can be set up very quickly.
+Additionally, this app gives league commissioners additional control over the draft, and allows commissioners to pause the draft and change drafted players.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  This will be a single page app which shows a grid of all drafted players, sorted by team and by round.
+The interface will include a simple list and simple queue, with limited details to keep interface thin.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  This app makes it simple for fantasy football players to get involved in drafts or quickly participate in mock drafts.
+Our simple interface will appeal to players who want to participate in a quick mock draft or easily get their league draft started.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Making a fantasy football draft as simple as visiting our page and providing a room key.
+No login or signup required.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  Other fantasy football sites take too long to load and crash often.
+This just works.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.